Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-For $k=1$ this is~\eqref{eq:returnswalks} except the factor $W(z)/B(z)$ and the constraint to be non-empty.
+For $m=1$ this is~\eqref{eq:returnswalks} except the factor $W(z)/B(z)$ and the constraint to be non-empty.
 Asymptotically, and therefore for the law, the non-emptiness is negligible.
-The generating function $W_k(z,u)$ of $k$-coloured walks (with the tail coloured in the same colour as the final bridge) is given by
+The generating function $W_m(z,u)$ of $m$-coloured walks ($m$-tuples of bridges with a few more steps coloured in the same colour as the final bridge) is given by